Microsoft PlaysForSure: Criticisms

 A 2005 court case strongly criticised the wording of a Microsoft licensing agreement related to portable devices.
 The license prohibited makers of portable devices compatible with Windows Media Player from using non-Microsoft audio encoding formats.
 Microsoft indicated that the wording of their license was poorly written due to an oversight by a junior Microsoft employee.
 Microsoft quickly amended their stringently worded license agreement at the judge's behest.

+Because the device management of PlaysForSure is sometimes difficult, it's sometimes called "PlaysNotSure".
+PlaysForSure is still difficult to compete with iPod, later Microsoft released Zune in 2006.